nnennaeze07/nnennaeze07.github.io/sample3_page.md

 ### 2. Random Forest Regression Model

 As discussed earlier, for this regression problem  the Random Forest classifier is used.
 This classifier creates a set of decision trees and collects votes from the different trees to decide a final prediction.
-Below we have an image of a single decision, and then multiples decisions that interconnected.
+Below we have an image of a single decision tree, and then multiple decision trees that are interconnected.

 <p align="center">
   <img src="images/decisiontree.png?raw=true" height="425"/>